LHNCBC/metamaplite-rest/README.md

 The Maven project file (pom.xml) must be modified to specify which version of MetaMapLite you wish to use.
-Also, for the latest version of MetaMapLite, it will be necessary to run "mvn install" in the public\_mm\_lite directory to make it available when compiling metamaplite-rest.
+Also, for the latest version of MetaMapLite, it will be necessary to run 'mvn install' in the public\_mm\_lite directory to make it available when compiling metamaplite-rest.
 The metamaplite version specified in the dependencies of the metamaplite-rest pom.xml should be the same as the